The Voice of the Heart: the working of Mervyn Peake’s imagination

 click to view the back cover as a pdf image

-Published on 3rd October 2006 by Liverpool University Press in both hard- and paperback (and available in the United States through Chicago University Press), The Voice of the Heart reveals the working of Mervyn Peake’s imagination through the main themes and motifs of his fiction (Boy in Darkness, Mr Pye and the short stories in addition to the Titus books), his poetry, and his paintings, drawings, and illustrations.
+Now out of print in both hard- and paperback (but I have a few copies: contact me for details), The Voice of the Heart reveals the working of Mervyn Peake’s imagination through the main themes and motifs of his fiction (Boy in Darkness, Mr Pye and the short stories in addition to the Titus books), his poetry, and his paintings, drawings, and illustrations.
 The final chapter shows how Peake’s play The Wit to Woo shares and develops these same themes and motifs, applying them to art and the life of the artist.
 Fifty illustrations link his visual to his verbal art.

-The book’s table of contents and index are available for your convenience, and there is a page for corrections (only one so far).
+The book’s table of contents and index are available for your convenience, and there is a page for corrections.

 The Voice of the Heart was accepted for publication on the basis of a reader’s report which began: